zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

 Using the FTDI-USB programmer that we got with our AliExpress ESP8266 buttons I was able to program the esp8266 devices!
 I even tried making a jig to program them faster in batches!
-(The jig worked, but not reliably enough to make it worth fiddling with rather than )

 </article>